lambda-dom/trisagion/docs/readme.md

   * [Parser.hs](../src/Trisagion/Parser.hs)

-In the introduction a parsing function was defined as a function `a -> s` but the problem with this definition is that it does not allow composition.
-To be able to compose parsing functions, we need the parsing function to also return the rest of the input so that the next parser in the pipeline can continue, so we redefine the `Parser` type as
+In the introduction a parsing function was defined as a function `a -> s` but the problem with this definition is that it does not allow for composition.
+To be able to compose parsing functions, we need the parsing function to also return the rest of the input so that the next parser in the pipeline can continue.
+So we redefine the `Parser` type as

 ```haskell
 newtype Parser s a = Parser (s -> (a, s))